these don’t reflect seattle as a whole, as it’s so unique — just a handful of my personal, generalized experiences and interpretations!

 - the city is neither fast-paced nor slow, it’s kind of what you make it

-- i hear a lot of different languages spoken when out, particularly at costco :D
+- i hear a lot of different languages spoken when out which is really cool! particularly at costco. i think i heard like 5 one day :D

 - restaurants seem about $3 more per dish than at home